Hi there, my name is Chris Piercy and I’m a professional close-up magician and mindreader specialising in Wedding Entertainment.

 8) Be a part of the drinks reception!

-This goes for the whole day but does apply to the Drinks reception.
+Now this obviously applies to the whole day but it does apply especially to the Drinks reception.

 Above absolutely everything else your wedding guests have come to see you and your partner.